-LO3: Display a sound understanding of the principles of organisation, validation, transformation and analyse large volumes of data on specialized platforms (Big Data) from various data sources – files, databases, server logs, etc.
+LO3 Display an understanding of the principles of organisation, validation, transformation and analysing large volumes of data on specialized platforms (BigData) from various data sources – files, databases, server logs, etc.

 The assessment will consist of one coursework and an unseen examination.
-The examination will test the students’ retention, an understanding and insight drawn from the entire course (LO1, LO2, LO3, LO4 and LO5).
+The examination will test the students’ retention, an understanding and insight drawn from the entire course (LO1, LO2, LO3, LO4).
 The Coursework will have one piece of assignment that assesses part of the practical aspects of the module; Students will be given a case study that will be a scaled down version of a real life Big data application.
-Also in the coursework students will be required to demonstrate their awareness of recent research developments and current Big Data technology trends and writing an essay in which they will contrast new approaches to conventional ones (LO3, LO4, LO5).
+Also in the coursework students will be required to demonstrate their awareness of recent research developments and current Big Data technology trends and writing an essay in which they will contrast new approaches to conventional ones (LO3, LO4).
 Some aspects of the coursework will also prepare students for their curricular projects.

-The module will be passed on the aggregate mark of all assessment items.
+The module will be passed on the aggregate mark of all assessment items

-Ponniah, P., (2001) Data warehousing fundamentals, Joh Wiley & Sons; ISBN: 0-471-41254-6 [CORE]
+1. Ponniah, P. (2001), Data warehousing fundamentals, Joh Wiley & Sons; ISBN: 0-471-41254-6

-Rainardi, V., (2007) Building a data warehouse with examples in SQL server, Apress; ISBN-13:978-1-59059-931-0
+4. Rainardi, V. (2007), Building a data warehouse with examples in SQL server, Apress; ISBN-13:978-1-59059-931-0